Machu Picchu Was Everything I Expected

 The exhaustion.

-The quiet moments staring out bus windows through the Andes.
+The long moments staring out bus windows into the Andes.

 Machu Picchu may be the reason people book the trip.